GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 ## Feedback and support

 We would love to hear your feedback, questions, and suggestions to help us improve the Chrome User Experience Report.
-Please join the conversation on our [public Google Group](https://groups.google.com/a/chromium.org/forum/#!forum/chrome-ux-report).
+Join the conversation on our [public Google Group](https://groups.google.com/a/chromium.org/forum/#!forum/chrome-ux-report).
 We also tweet on [@ChromeUXReport](https://twitter.com/chromeuxreport) with updates.

 ## License